Development of an anti-Compton veto for HPGe detectors operated in liquid argon using Silicon Photo-Multipliers: Properties of SiPMs in a cryogenic environment

 MPPCs were already characterized at liquid nitrogen (LN) temperatures in \cite{Otono} and \cite{Akiba}.
-The main goal of our studies was to determine the break-down voltage dependence on the temperature for the specimens we used.
-We also describe in this section the electronic setup that was used during the experiment.
+We have studied the temperature dependence of the dark rate and the break-down voltage of the specimens we used.
+We also describe in this section the electronic setup that was used during the experiment described in Sec.\ref{section3} and Sec.\ref{section4}.

-One property of the MPPCs that one immediately notices is that the pulse shapes change at low temperatures.
-The pulses become longer and their amplitude smaller (Fig.\ref{fig:pulse_shape_LN}).
-The waveforms can be explained by the internal structure of the MPPC.
-The temperature dependent quenching resistor changes it's value by an order of magnitude between room temperature and LN.
-The decay time of the pulse is given by the pixel capacity times the resistance of the quenching resistor.
-For a detailed study see \cite{Otono2}.
+One property of the MPPCs is that the pulse shapes change at low temperatures.
+As it was reported in \cite{Otono} the MPPC pulses at low temperatures start with a sharp peak and end with a decay time much longer than at room temperature (Fig.\ref{fig:pulse_shape_LN}).
+The change is related to the temperature dependence of the quenching resistor.
+The mechanism responsible for the pulse shape is explained in \cite{Otono2}.

-The long pulses with smaller amplitudes made it difficult to record good resolution spectra especially when the device was operated in a noisy environment with long cables from the detector to the front end electronics.
-In order to recover the single photon resolution and to measure the gain independently of the temperature we read out the MPPCs with charge sensitive amplifiers.
-It was found that the CREMAT CR-111 and the CR-112 \cite{CREMAT} have the optimal sensitivity.
-The integrated pulses were recorded with an XIA Pixie-4 DAQ \cite{XIA}.
-The DAQ was optimized for germanium detectors but because we used charge sensitive amplifiers it could be used for the SiPMs with almost the same settings.
-In Fig.\ref{fig:SiPM_spctrm} the pulse height spectrum of a 400 pixel MPPC is shown, operated in liquid nitrogen.
+The consequence of the longer decay times is that the amplitude of the pulses is 4-5 times smaller in LN while the total charge contained in a one pixel pulse is the same as at room temperature at the same over-voltage.
+For this reason and because the dark rate becomes negligible at LN temperature it was a natural choice to use charge sensitive amplifiers.
+The use of charge sensitive amplifiers makes our measurement of the gain of the SiPM independent of the temperature and it also helps to improve the signal to noise ratio.

+It was found that the CREMAT CR-112 \cite{CREMAT} amplifier has the optimal gain to match the input range of our DAQ.
+The preamplifiers were operated at room temperature.
+The schematic drawing of the electronic read-out chain is shown in Fig.\ref{fig:e_schema}.
 The MPPC was separated from the preamplifier by a 50 cm long cable.
+The integrated pulses were recorded with an XIA Pixie-4 DAQ \cite{XIA} with 75 MHz sampling rate.
+To measure the amplitude of the pulses we used the built in trapezoidal energy filter of the DAQ.
+The results were cross checked with off-line amplitude measurement on the recorded wave-forms.
+In Fig.\ref{fig:SiPM_spctrm} the pulse height spectrum of a 400 pixel MPPC operated in liquid nitrogen is shown.